w6thsi/mendeley-javascript-sdk/README.md

 Each API is exposed as a property of the SDK, for example `api.documents`, `api.folders`.

-Methods that make API calls return [Bluebird promises][].
+Methods that make API calls return [ES6 Promises][].
 Each call will either resolve with some data or reject with a response object according to the response from [axios][].
 Here's an example using the standalone version:

 ```javascript
 api.documents.list().then(function(docs) {